Handbook

 iPad Care

-● If your iPad is not working, take your iPad to the Media Center as soon as possible and have EPS technology support specialist examine it.
+- If your iPad is not working, take your iPad to the Tech Support office as soon as possible and have an EPS technology support specialist examine it.
 If your iPad needs to be worked on for an extended period of time, you will be issued a temporary iPad until yours is working properly.

 Earphones